varingst/awesome-conky/README.md

 The conky client's own window defaults to being behind all others.

-Bind keys for raising the client window.
+Bind keys for raising the client window on top of all other windows.

 ```
 globalkeys = awful.util.table.join(